DesmondZhong/Lagrangian_caVAE/README.md

 ## Training

-To train the model, run this command:
+To train the model, run these commands:
 ```bash
 # to train the pendulum example
 python examples/pend_lag_cavae_trainer.py